towhee-io/towhee-docs/docs/tutorials/music-recognition-system.md

 # insert data to Milvus
 res = collection.insert([vectors])

-# maintain mappings between primary keys and the original images for image retrieval
+# maintain mappings between primary keys of music clips and the original music for retrieval
 full_music_list = []
 music_dict = dict()
 for i in range(len(vec_sets)):